aabbtree77/esp32-vpn/README.md

 EdgeVPN solves the problem of external connections without a public IP/3rd party.
 However, the connection will typically be very slow.
 It is fast enough to establish an ssh connection, exchange MQTT messages between the broker and ESP32 within a LAN, and logout.
 However, the solution is not ideal.
 In a long run, it is better to have a more solid VPN, preferably with a static public IP.
 Numerous options exist, though nothing too exciting:

 - [Google IoT Core](https://news.ycombinator.com/item?id=32475298) is being retired.
 AWS IoT, ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In, Zerynth Cloud Core...
-You know my opinion about these "customer services"...

-- Building and hosting your own special web app/MQTT broker/WebSocket server on, say, [Heroku](https://twitter.com/heroku/status/1562817050565054469).
-This could be suboptimal compared to Amazon API Gateway with Websockets, but again, all this 3rd party stuff just to make two devices talk?
-Heroku has no free plans anymore.
+  "All your stupid ideals
+  You've got your head in the clouds"
+  - Depeche Mode, Useless, 1997

+- [Heroku](https://twitter.com/heroku/status/1562817050565054469) has no free plans anymore.

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
 Remmina demands port forwarding which is very limited and unreliable.
-Some better options here are also very expensive and solving somewhat irrelevant "reactive remote GUI" problems.
-RustDesk could be better than Remmina, but also a lot more hassle.
 "UbuntuDesk" with a solid NAT punching, please.

 - [Parsec, Rainway, Steam Remote Play](https://news.ycombinator.com/item?id=29479503) game streaming services provide responsive VPNs, but they are not free.

+- Getting a VPS on, say, Hostinger, and setting up [Wireguard](https://www.youtube.com/watch?v=5Aql0V-ta8A).
+A solid option that also gets one a public IP, but it involves a monthly fee.
+Wireguard helpers: [pivpn](https://github.com/pivpn/pivpn), [wg-easy](https://github.com/wg-easy/wg-easy), [firezone](https://github.com/firezone/firezone)...

-- Tailscale, Nebula, NetBird, Netmaker, headscale, innernet, [ZeroTier](https://www.youtube.com/watch?v=sA55fcuJSQQ), tinc, [Hamachi](https://news.ycombinator.com/item?id=29479503)...
+- Tailscale, Nebula, NetBird, Netmaker, headscale, innernet, [ZeroTier](https://www.youtube.com/watch?v=sA55fcuJSQQ), tinc, , [Hamachi](https://news.ycombinator.com/item?id=29479503)...
 A long list of "[overlay](https://github.com/search?l=Go&o=desc&q=wireguard&s=stars&type=Repositories) [mesh](https://github.com/cedrickchee/awesome-wireguard) [network](https://wiki.nikiv.dev/networking/vpn/wireguard)" software built on top of Wireguard, mostly, but not always.
 Quite a few services with free plans, but how long will they stay that way?

 - [NetFoundry](https://netfoundry.io/edge-and-iot-zero-trust-networking/).
 "The SaaS is free forever for up to 10 endpoints, so you can get started immediately with the SaaS or open source."
 It positions itself as a [more secure Tailscale](https://netfoundry.io/networking-alternative-compare-tailscale-netfoundry/), which is even further away from NAT punching layers.
 Too much to figure out what is what and run something simple [at the first glance](https://www.reddit.com/r/openziti/comments/xpe01b/need_some_guidance/).

 - ngrok, frp, localtunnel.me, gotunnelme, boringproxy, rathole.
-So called "reverse proxy tools" to expose a machine behind a NAT when you already have a VPS with a static IP.
+So called "reverse proxy/tunneling", which is kind of a synonym to VPN.
+These tools help to expose a machine behind a NAT when you already have a VPS with a static IP.
 Some are [TCP only](https://github.com/fatedier/frp/issues/3009), some may result in a [much faster VPN](https://github.com/fatedier/frp/issues/2911).

-- Getting a VPS on, say, Hostinger, and setting up [Wireguard](https://www.youtube.com/watch?v=5Aql0V-ta8A).
-A solid option that also gets one a public IP, but it involves a monthly fee.

 - The Onion Router: [1](https://www.maths.tcd.ie/~fionn/misc/ssh_hidden_service/), [2](https://www.techjail.net/raspberry-iotlinux-devices.html), [3](https://golb.hplar.ch/2019/01/expose-server-tor.html), [4](https://community.torproject.org/onion-services/setup/), [5](https://www.reddit.com/r/Freenet/comments/9w4do9/demo_public_darknet_on_the_tor_onioncat_ipv6/), [6](https://null-byte.wonderhowto.com/how-to/host-your-own-tor-hidden-service-with-custom-onion-address-0180159/), [7](https://opensource.com/article/19/8/how-create-vanity-tor-onion-address).